wessenstam/stageworkshop/README.md

 - Prism Central
 - configuring AHV networks for your Primary and Secondary VLANs.

-After staging (~30m), you can re-run the stage_workshop script and select "Validate Staged Clusters" to perform a quick check to ensure all images were uploaded and that Prism Central was provisioned as expected.

 If you encounter issues reach out to @matt on Slack.

 ## Validate Staged Clusters ##

-To be further documented, for now: an example...
+After staging (~30m), you can re-run the stage_workshop script and select "Validate Staged Clusters" to perform a quick check to ensure all images were uploaded and that Prism Central was provisioned as expected.

+Example:

 ````
 ./stage_workshop.sh